Trends

 Has the proportion of carers who have no unmet need for respite care changed over time?

 The data in the graph and the table below show the proportion of primary carers (aged 15 and over) who have no unmet need for respite care.
-Data from 2012 to 2018 are used.
-In 2018, 86% of carers reported no unmet need for respite care, as did 87% of carers in both 2012 and 2015.
+Data from 2012 to 2022 are used.
+In 2022, 86% of carers reported no unmet need for respite care, as did 87% of carers in 2012.
+The baseline used to track change over time was 86% in 2018.

 Source: